Chapter 7: Intro to Predicting and Monetising

 One of the key things we need to start with is predicting and monetising impacts in a policy, program, or project.
 So far, this process has been implicit.
 This chapter covers prediction and monetisation in a more explicit framework.

 Prediction relates to the process of identifying the impacts of the project, now and into the future.
-This includes identifying whether impacts are considered benefits or costs, and the length the impacts will be considered over.
+This includes identifying whether impacts are considered benefits or costs, and the duration the impacts are expected to occur.
 Monetising is the process of quantifying the impacts in monetary terms, specifically in a common currency.
 Consequently, there is a difference between predicting and monetising that is essential in completing a cost-benefit analysis.

 If predicting and monetising impacts is done inappropriately, the result can significantly impact the net present value (and subsequently the estimated net social benefit).
 Hence, we need to be aware of the three major sources of errors in a CBA that create bias: